glycerine/rpc25519/README.md

 when hardware support SHA-extensions/SHA-NI instructions are not available).
 The ChaCha20, Poly1305, and Curve25519 parts are the same.

+`Config.PreSharedKeyPath` allows specifying a 32 byte pre-shared key file for further security.
+An additional, independent layer of XChaCha20-Poly1305 stream cipher/AEAD will be applied based on that key.
+The same key content must be available to both client and server.

 security posture for both extremes
 ----------------